fmidev/smartmet-tools-grid/doc/quick-setup.md

 timeseries-plugin into the SmartMet Server’s main configuration file.

-After that we should add available producers and geometries into the grid-engine’s producer file (usually named as “producers.csv”).
+After that we should add available producers and geometries into the grid-engine’s producer file (usually named as <a href="https://github.com/fmidev/smartmet-engine-grid/blob/master/cfg/producers.csv">“producers.csv”</a>).
 This file defines two things: 1) producer & geometry combinations that can be queried and 2) the search order of the producers if the producer is not given in the query.